Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/vector.md

 While [lists](/cvm/data-types/list) are more often used to describe code, vectors behave slightly different and have a broader usage.
-Written between square brackets, they are sequential and associative collections where containing items of any type:
+Written between `[ ]`, they are sequential and associative collections where containing items of any type:

 ```clojure
 []